 Performing more than 125 implants per year, our office performs the highest volume of prosthetic urology procedures in the state of Texas

-How to Prepare for Penile Implant Surgery?
+Preparing for Penile Implant Surgery

 Because anesthesia is administered for the procedure, you will be asked not to eat or drink anything after midnight on the evening prior to penile prosthesis surgery.
 Please discuss any medications you are currently taking with Dr. Clavell before your procedure.
 The procedure will not be performed if you are taking or have recently taken any medications which could interfere with your ability to clot your blood.
 The most common of these medications are aspirin and all related pain relievers or anti inflammatory compounds (whether prescription or over the counter).
 Prior to surgery, we ask that you tell us if you took any medications within the last 7 days.